squid-cache/squid-cache.github.io/Features/ConnPin.rst

 This feature has been implemented for the Squid-2 branch starting with [[Squid-2.6]] by HenrikNordström during the CodeSprintOct2005 code sprint in Torino.

-This feature has been implemented for the Squid-2 branch starting with [[Squid 3.1]] by ChristosTsantilas
+This feature has been implemented for the Squid-3 branch starting with [[Squid-3.1]] by ChristosTsantilas

  {i} NOTE: This feature does not exist in [[Squid-3.0]].